Statutory guidance

 OFSI may need to notify, or in some cases seek approval from the relevant United Nations Sanctions Committee before issuing a licence.
 These requirements are set out in the relevant UN Security Council Resolutions.
 These requirements will lengthen the processing time for such licence applications and may in some cases prevent a licence from being issued.

-3.3 Licensing for trade sanctions
+3.4 Licensing for trade sanctions

 Licences may also be issued for certain trade activities that would otherwise be prohibited by the Regulations.
-The Department for International Trade (DIT) has overall responsibility for trade sanctions licensing.
-The Secretary of State for International Trade is ultimately responsible for decisions to grant or refuse a trade sanctions licence in any individual case.
+The Department for Business and Trade (DBT) has overall responsibility for trade sanctions licensing.
+The Secretary of State for Business and Trade is ultimately responsible for decisions to grant or refuse a trade sanctions licence in any individual case.

 In making decisions on whether to grant a licence to permit something which would otherwise be prohibited under Part 5 of the Regulations, the Secretary of State will consider each application on a case-by-case basis to determine whether granting a licence would be consistent with the stated purposes of the sanctions regime and any UN or other relevant international law obligations.
-These purposes are set out in the Regulations and include implementation of the Joint Comprehensive Plan of Action (“JCPOA”) concluded on 14 July 2015 (as attached as Annex A to UNSCR 2231).

-For some prohibitions there are some specific activities which DIT considers are likely to be consistent with the aims of the sanctions and relevant international commitments.
+For some prohibitions there are some specific activities which DBT considers are likely to be consistent with the aims of the sanctions and relevant international commitments.
 These are set out in the table below.
 If you think that your proposed activity falls within one of these specific descriptions, you should make this clear and explain why you believe this to be the case in your application for a licence.

 • where the Secretary of State is required to give the UNSC and the IAEA notice of a licence granted under this sanctions regime, the Secretary of State will first determine whether granting a licence would be consistent with the purposes set out in the Regulations.
 If the Secretary of State determines that granting a licence would be consistent with those purposes, the UK (via the FCDO) will notify the UNSC and IAEA at least 10 working days before the activity occurs